 It is possible that reduced flows in the Russian River could impair some instream beneficial uses, principally recreational uses.
 However, since 2004, Russian River flows have frequently been managed at decreased levels, both under D1610 and under other temporary urgency change orders.
-Recreation has continued even with the past reductions in flows.
-Accordingly, although recreational uses may be affected, given the analysis in the Biological Opinion and the potential impacts to fisheries that could occur if the temporary changes are not approved, any impact on recreation for this summer would be reasonable under the circumstances.
+Despite changing operations, the average daily lower Russian River flows from 2010 to 2018 have been above 90 cfs in the months of July and August, except 2015, which was a dry year.
+Although recreational uses may be minimally affected by flow reductions, given the analysis in the Biological Opinion and the potential impacts to fisheries that could occur if the temporary changes are not approved, any impact on recreation for this summer would be reasonable under the circumstances and with the operational buffer flows made by SCWA.